Become a volunteer

 - Distribute the Community Fund Thank You Calendar

-- Plan and carry out the coordinator’s action plan.
-This can include building awareness and gaming and fundraising events
+- This can include building awareness, gaming and fundraising events

 - Post-event reconciliation

-Successful events build enthusiasm.
-Enthusiasm makes for a fantastic campaign.
+Successful events build enthusiasm, which makes for a fantastic campaign.